 The St Petersburg Times

 The St Petersburg Times was founded in May 1993 and is owned by the Russian-Australian-American joint venture Cornerstone.
 It is a weekly English language newspaper with a print run of 15,000 copies.
-Its founders include Lloyd Donaldson, Grisha Kunis, and Jim Vierengel, the Managing Editor, Marketing Manager, and American reprensenative, respectively.
+Its founders include Lloyd Donaldson, Grisha Kunis, and Jim Vierengel, the Managing Editor, Marketing Manager, and American representative, respectively.

 The only news in English from the Primorski Kraj.
 Mostly business updates but there is a section on 'Vladivostok Life'.

 Ogonek was originally published by Pravda.
 With the emergence of Glasnost, however, it became one of the most out-spoken critics of the past and strongest advocates of the reforms.
-Now, according to the editor, Lev Gushchin, it plans to outmaneuvre the competition by connecting to the internet--without any thought of profit.
+Now, according to the editor, Lev Gushchin, it plans to outmaneuver the competition by connecting to the internet--without any thought of profit.
 This is an outstanding source of both news and opinion on Russia.
 In Russian; requires KOI8 or other Cyrillic font.

 Russian Life is an English-language magazine of Russian history, culture, and contemporary life now published in Vermont.
 Recent articles cover education, divorce, music, and women's issues.